Melaku05/React-Capstone-Project/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+- Inspired by original design for Creative Commons by Nelson Sakwa on [Behance](<https://behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)>)
 - Hat tip to anyone whose code was used
 - Microverse program
 - My standup team